-In this work we analyzed the evolutionary factors that affect and are affected by the extreme level of genetic polymorphism in S. commune.
+In this work I analyzed the evolutionary factors that affect and are affected by the extreme level of genetic polymorphism in S. commune.
 This includes somatic and generational mutational processes in vitro and in vivo, natural selection within mycelium and homologous recombination.
 The conclusions of this work are:

-- Somatic mutation rate in monokaryotic mycelia in vitro is quite moderate; however, it does not change with the length of the mycelium, and thus has the potential to be translated to a high generational mutation rate.
+- Per cell division mutation rate in monokaryotic mycelia in vitro is quite moderate; however, it does not change with the length of the mycelium, and thus has the potential to be translated to a high generational mutation rate.
 The somatic accumulation rate is affected by the effectiveness of natural selection in the growing mycelium. - 2.
-S. commune in nature occupies territories via vegetative state, both monokaryotic and dikaryotic, and indeed accumulates somatic mutations under the same mode as in vitro.
+Vegetative growth of both dikaryotic and monokaryotic mycelia occurs in nature.
+Mycelia indeed accumulate somatic mutations under the same mode as in vitro.
 The detected and potential generational mutation rates are indeed at the top of the known mutation range for living organisms.
-This might contribute to the extreme genetic diversity of this species. - 3.
-Homologous recombination rate in S. commune is suppressed by the high level of the heterozygosity and can increase given less heterozygous genetic regions.
+This contributes to the extreme genetic diversity of this species. - 3.
+Homologous recombination rate in S. commune is suppressed by the high level of the heterozygosity and can increase given less heterozygous genetic regions. - 4.
+Cluster mutations are observed in S. commune offsprings.
+These are mutations shared between sibling individuals, most likely resulting from a single premiotic mutational event and spread to multiple offsprings.

 Our results shed light on the potential causes of the extreme genetic diversity of S. commune.
-We hypothesize that extensive vegetative growth and lack of mechanisms of preserving the genetic material during this growth which is not always the case for fungi), resulting in a high generational mutation rate, contribute to the high polymorphism.
+I hypothesize that extensive vegetative growth and lack of mechanisms of preserving the genetic material unaltered during this growth (which is not always the case for fungi), resulting in a high generational mutation rate, contribute to the high polymorphism.
 However, the estimated mutation rate is still not the highest known and is not extremely higher than mutation rates estimated for some other species including fungi.
-Thus, we further hypothesize that S. commune might have a high effective population size.
+Thus, I further hypothesize that S. commune might have a high effective population size.
+In particular, I assume that the two orders of magnitude difference between the level of heterozygosity in H. sapiens and S. commune is the result of one order of magnitude difference between mutation rates and one order of magnitude difference between effective population sizes, which seems plausible.